Vasantha-idexcel/node_app/README.md

     }
     ```

     NOTE: Bearer token should be attached to the header.
-This tokwn is used to authenticate the user trying to access the apis.
+This token is used to authenticate the user trying to access the apis.

 Borrower APIs